About the DLLC

 Our Process

 DLLC is a voluntary, self-directed collaborative of individuals and organizations directed and controlled by its Steering Committee.
 Solutions from the Land (SfL), a 501 (c) (3) organization focused on land-based solutions for global challenges, functions as the fiduciary agent and legal host of the DLLC.
-Staffing is provided by Green Fin Studio, an external, neutral group funded by The Keith Campbell Foundation for the Environment to provide backbone support for DLLC.
+Staffing is provided by Green Fin Studio, an external, neutral group funded by The Campbell Foundation to provide backbone support for DLLC.
 Additional funding to support specific products and Steering Committee meetings comes from the DLLC members and stakeholders who support the mission.

 DLLC has a 30-member Steering Committee that meets quarterly.
 Seven of those members volunteer to serve on our Executive Committee, which meets monthly and oversees the operations of DLLC.
 The Chair of our Steering Committee rotates each year between a member of the agricultural community and a member of the environmental community.
 The Steering Committee members participate in workgroups and committees and meet often to ensure that their annual work plans are implemented.
 In between these meetings, staff and members maintain communication through email and shared documents.